Table of Contents

 What kind of bicycle should I ride around the world?

-If you just want an answer as to what kind of bicycle you should purchase for your big bicycle tour, the answer is: you can ride any bike.
+The short answer is: You can ride any bike.
 People have ridden unicycles, tricycles, kite-cycles, racing bicycles, and all other kinds.
 I rode a mountain bike.
 Practically speaking, you’ll want a touring bicycle.
 More about how to choose a touring bike is below.

 My bicycle is more famous than I am